clarktrimble/ba-blog/content/blog/funhouse/index.md

 The code in the insert example cited above can be fairly described as in need of a little factoring.
 The gods know, I love a good factoring and after getting something working on the read side, I began to factor.
-What started with reusing the same Columns for both `input` and `results` wound up with a complete seperation of any details for a particular struct/table from a reusable corpus of `funhouse` code including reflection over "col" tags.
+What started with reusing the same Columns for both `input` and `results` wound up with a complete separation of any details for a particular struct/table from a reusable corpus of `funhouse` code including reflection over "col" tags.

 I had fun.
 I stretched; creating a "col" tag with reflection was interesting and informative.